 Key advantages of the technology for new applications

-- High throughput: cell processing rates of 43,000 / second for a single-stream instrument, and 2.5 billion / hour for 16X multiplex instrument;
+- High throughput: sort envelope rates of 43,000 / second for a single-stream instrument, and 2.5 billion / hour for 16X multiplex instrument;

 - Safe, sterile and enclosed: no contamination, cross-contamination or exposure to lab atmosphere;

 - Practical: compact, automated instrument, no expert operator required.

 Here are a few of the applications that we are working on.

 Do you have another application challenge for us?
 Please contact us.

 Cell therapy is moving from crude cell products to defined cell products, while genetic control over T-cell function is becoming ever more sophisticated.
 Translational researchers seeking to manufacture sophisticated new cell therapies have so far not been able to draw on a suitable cell sorter for therapeutic applications.

 We are developing GMP versions of our instrument for therapy manufacturing.